GioF71/audio-tools/players/mopidy-tidal/README.md

 [Mopidy-Tidal](https://github.com/tehkillerbee/mopidy-tidal) by [tehkillerbee](https://github.com/tehkillerbee)
 [Python-tidal](https://github.com/tehkillerbee/python-tidal) by [tamland](https://github.com/tamland), now maintained by [tehkillerbee](https://github.com/tehkillerbee)
+[Mopidy](https://mopidy.com/): Mopidy is an extensible music server written in Python

 We will be using my [docker image for mopidy](https://github.com/GioF71/mopidy-docker) which I built with this use case in mind.